Finding solutions today for

 You are a student, and you are keen to work with a curious and creative team on innovative solutions for liveable cities through sustainable architecture, infrastructure, and new mobility?

 Then join the QLab!
 An exciting topic, an inspiring network, and a fair remuneration are awaiting you!

 Do you want to join us on the journey?

 You are inquisitive, and you believe that you can have a positive influence.
-You want to make a difference in our world and create a sustainable future for everyone.
-You are proactive and able to adapt to different perspectives and see other people’s points of view.
-You are prepared to develop and implement future visions as part of the team, while keeping both feet firmly on the ground.
+You’re driven to make a difference in our world and create a sustainable future for everyone.

 Our common journey

-Your path will at times be rocky, but we will provide you with what you need to face every challenge with confidence:
+Your path will be rocky at times, but we will provide you with what you need to face every challenge with confidence:

 and of course, the necessary provisions to make sure that you arrive at your goal invigorated.